 The controls within this section set out to ensure that the information system or the information within the system has been compromised.
-Patch Manager and LEM can play a role in system/information integrity.
+Patch Manager and SEM can play a role in system/information integrity.

 3.14.4 – Update malicious code protection mechanisms when new releases are available.

 Essentially, this control requires you to patch your systems.
 Patch Manager provides the ability to patch your systems with Microsoft and third-party updates on a scheduled or ad-hoc basis.
 Custom packages can also be created to update products that are not included in our catalog.

 3.14.5 – Perform periodic scans of the information system and real-time scans of files from external sources as files are downloaded, opened or executed.

 This control ensures that you have an anti-virus tool in place to scan for malicious files.
 SEM can receive alerts from a wide range anti-virus/malware solutions to correlate, alert, and respond to identified threats.